nhsd-exeter/dos-integration/README.md

 To find your public IP you can visit https://www.google.com/search?q=whats+my+ip

-An IP Allowlist is kept in secrets manager for each environment (task, dev, live etc).
-The task environment list is used for each task environment deployed.
+An IP Allowlist is kept in secrets manager for each environment (dev, demo, live, etc).
 The Secret Name for each is of the format

     uec-dos-int-XXXX-ip-addresses-allowlist

 where XXXX is the name of the environment in lowercase.
-For most development work you only need to add your IP to the task and dev environments list.
+For most development work you only need to add your IP to the dev environments list.

 You can also add your IP to the lists with a script.